-1. The Utica College ABSN has a rigorous, blended format that is broken into three learning components.
+1. The Utica ABSN is made of 3 learning components.

 Students take courses through our online e-Learning management system.
 The lessons are interactive and are provided in video, audio, and scenario formats to appeal to multiple learning styles.
 Lessons can be reviewed repeatedly until the student fully understands the topic.
 This component of the ABSN program is the nursing theory foundation that will later be practiced in simulation labs, skills labs, and clinical rotations.

 The online portion of this program allows students to complete coursework when it fits into their schedule.
 However, this doesn’t mean they are not required to meet deadlines for readings, projects, quizzes, exams, and other assignments.

 In the nursing labs, students learn to apply clinical skills in a controlled, risk-free environment by completing a variety of patient scenarios on high-tech medical manikins.
 The skills labs enable students to ask questions during the learning exercises and give instructors an opportunity to debrief students on their performance afterward.

 The nursing simulation labs serve as a reality check for nursing students, giving them a chance to practice what they’ve learned and gain confidence while doing so.
 In this environment, students can work closely with faculty to perform high risk trauma scenarios without risking patient safety.

 Clinical rotations for students in Syracuse take place in a variety of hospital settings in central New York, giving them access to the area’s top hospital systems.
 Students learn alongside practicing nurses in real-world settings to care for actual patients.